 Step 1: Review Application Deadlines and Admission Process

-Review and make note of the application open and close dates PDF document.
-All supplemental application material must be received within 5 business days of the application close date.
+Review and make note of the application open and close dates for your program of interest.

-Applications that remain incomplete 5 business days after the close day are not reviewed for admission.
+Please note: Applications that remain incomplete 5 business days after the close date are not reviewed for admission.

 Once you’ve noted the close date for your program of interest, please note the remainder of our timeline for admissions:

-Offer Letters detailed several critical details of which you should be mindful:
+Offer Letters include several critical details of which you should be mindful:

-- The academic term into which you have been accepted
+- The program and academic term into which you have been accepted

-In general, we align to the Council of Graduate Schools deadline of April 15th for offers to PhD programs for fall admission, but you should always review the offer letter for the response date specified in your letter.
+In general, we align to the Council of Graduate Schools deadline of April 15th for offers to PhD programs for fall admission, but you should always carefully review the offer letter for the specific response date.